rossetti/KSLBook/docs/07-Chapter7.md

 completing service at station 1 proceeds to station 2, while a customer completing service at station 2 leaves the facility.
-Assume that the inter-arrival times of customers to station 1 are IID exponential random variables with a mean of 1.25 minutes.
-Service times of customers at station 1 are exponential random variables with a mean of 0.7 minute, and at station 2 are exponential random variables with mean 0.9 minute.
+Assume that the inter-arrival times of customers to station 1 are IID exponential random variables with a mean of 1.25 minutes (stream 1).
+Service times of customers at station 1 are exponential random variables with a mean of 0.7 minute (stream 2), and at station 2 are exponential random variables with mean 0.9 minute (stream 3).

 Suppose that there is limited space at the second station.
 In particular, there is room for 1 customer to be in service at